Improvements on some partial trace inequalities for positive semidefinite block matrices: Extensions on Cauchy--Khinchin's inequality

 Thus the desired inequality is equivalent to

 This inequality follows immediately from the matrix inequality (\ref{eqeq18}). \end{proof}

-{\bf Remark.} We remark that inequality (\ref{eqeq18}) can also be proved by a standard argument on eigenvalues by noting that $J_{mn},I_{mn},I_m \otimes J_n$ and $J_m \otimes I_n$ mutually commute.
-Moreover, Corollary \ref{ineqthm52} is indeed an improvement on (\ref{eqeq17}) since the Cauchy--Schwarz inequality implies $2n \sum_{i=1}^m\sum_{j=1}^nx_{ij}^2 \ge 2\sum_{i=1}^m\bigl(\sum_{j=1}^nx_{ij}\bigr)^2$.
-In addition, setting $A=J_m \otimes J_n$, we can see that $A=A^{\tau}$ and so $A$ is PPT.
-Unfortunately, our results stated in Sections \ref{sec2} and \ref{sec3} (For instance, Theorems \ref{thm21}, \ref{thm22} and \ref{thm24}) will lead to some trivial numerical inequalities.
+{\bf Remark.} The inequality (\ref{eqeq18}) can also be proved by a standard argument on eigenvalues by noting that $J_{mn},I_{mn},I_m \otimes J_n$ and $J_m \otimes I_n$ mutually commute.
+In addition, setting $A=J_m \otimes J_n$, we see that $A=A^{\tau}$ and $A$ is PPT.
+Unfortunately, our results in Sections \ref{sec2} and \ref{sec3}, e.g., Theorems \ref{thm22} and \ref{thm24}, will lead to some trivial inequalities.